 Meet the Team

 We have a committed and very talented team of over 30 advocates, who work throughout Dorset, Bournemouth and Poole.
 Their role is to be on the side of the person they are supporting, representing their interests and making sure that their rights are respected.
-It is complex and technical work, always with a meaningful and respectful relationship at its’ heart.
+It can be complex and technical work, always with a meaningful and respectful relationship at its’ heart.
 No two advocacy relationships are ever the same.
-Our advocacy team has an exceptional working knowledge of the Mental Capacity Act, Deprivation of Liberty safeguards, NHS Complaints procedures, the Care Act and much more.
+Our advocacy team has an exceptional working knowledge of the Mental Capacity Act, Deprivation of Liberty safeguards, the Care Act and much more.
 All of our advocates are either working towards, or have achieved, the IAQ qualification in independent advocacy.

 - Administration and HR

 - Strong and sustainable

 - Responsive to the needs of people in Dorset